chrisxwan/project-boilerplates/README.md

 `orion create appName`

 There's a chance that your computer will complain that the `orion` command is not found.
 If this is the case, you will want to find where orion was installed from `npm install`.
-Suppose Orion was installed in /x/y/z/orion.
+Suppose Orion was installed in `/x/y/z/orion`.
 You will want to run this command in your command line if you're on a Mac / Linux machine:

-`export PATH='/x/y/z:$PATH`
+`export PATH='/x/y/z:$PATH'`

+On Windows, you'll need to do:

+`set PATH=C:\x\y\z;%PATH%`

 Then, you should be able to run `orion` from the command line.